 Yes, words can't bring me down, oh no”

 Lizzo uses a personal approach in “My Skin” to recognize and accept one’s body.
-She addresses the struggle of learning to love herself and coming to a place of appreciating the skin she’s in.
+Similarly, she addresses the struggle of learning to love herself and coming to a place of appreciating the skin she’s in.
 She urges not just herself but also the listeners to accept themselves.
 It’s all about feeling confident in your own skin.

 “I woke up in this, I woke up in this